• Hungarian Language

 Pros

-• Grooming: Effortless: The Tosa Ken requires minimal grooming.
+• Grooming Requirements: Effortless: The Tosa Ken requires minimal grooming.

-• Watchdog Ability: Tosa Ken dogs are one of the best watchdogs.
+• Watchdog Rating: Tosa Ken dogs are one of the best watchdogs.

 Cons

-• Health Issues: Tosa Kens tend to have more frequent health issues than other breeds.
+• Health Concerns: Tosa Kens tend to have more frequent health issues than other breeds.

-• Apartment Friendly: Not an apartment-friendly dog the Tosa Ken breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Tosa Ken breed.

-• Weight Gain Potential / Prone to Obesity: High: The Tosa Ken breed has a strong tendency to be overweight.
+• Obesity Tendency: High: The Tosa Ken breed has a strong tendency to be overweight.

-• Mouthiness: Tosa Ken dogs have a higher than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Tosa Ken dogs have a higher than average tendency to nip, chew, playbite, or herd people.

 • Impulse to Wander or Roam: The wanderlust potential of the Tosa Ken is strong enough to escape from home.

-• Adaptability: Tosa Ken dogs don't adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Tosa Ken dogs don't adapt well to lifestyle changes and different living environments.

-• Tolerates Being Left Alone: Tosa Ken dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.
+• Alone Time Tolerance: Tosa Ken dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.

 • Cat Friendly: Tosa Ken dogs are not the most cat-friendly dogs.